 Additionally, if you’re visiting on a cruise with family, you could do a shorter version of this road trip on an electric bike!
 This could be a fun Cozumel shore excursion with teens.

-Visit The San Gervasio Mayan Ruins
+4. Visit the San Gervasio Mayan Ruins

 As small as it may be, Cozumel played an important role in the Mayan Empire back when it ruled this region.